chrischow/wordle_solver/README.md

 4. Use the feedback to (a) filter the candidate set and (b) filter the solution set.
 We also eliminate candidates that were already guessed, and candidates that contain letters that are no longer present in the remaining solution set, i.e. they have no value for filtering candidates further.
 5. Repeat from step 1 until the feedback from step 4 is `GGGGG`.

 I developed a `Wordle` class to facilitate games, simulated or otherwise.
 As this is not the focus for the post, I will be skipping over the details of its implementation.
-You can access the full code at my [GitHub repo](https://github.com/chrischow/wordle_solver).I mention it only to show how tidy it makes the code for simulating a game with the bot's general logic:
+You can access the full code at my [GitHub repo](https://github.com/chrischow/wordle_solver).
+I mention the class only to highlight that this is what facilitates simulations.
+We still have to write some logic ourselves.

 ```py
 def play_game(input_word, solution):